marukoy-bot/thyra-web/README.md

 # Thyra Web
-a web version of [this program](https://github.com/marukoy-bot/Thyroid-Tumor-Binary-Classification-using-Machine-Learning), mainly for cross-platform compatibility
+a web version of [this program](https://github.com/marukoy-bot/Thyroid-Tumor-Binary-Classification-using-Machine-Learning), mainly for cross-platform compatibility.

 # Prerequisites
-- Python 3.11.9 (somehow it doesn't work on versions 3.12+)
+- Python 3.11.9 (somehow it doesn't work on versions 3.12+).

 # Setting up
-1. Create a folder to store the files, name it somethig like `thyra-web`
+1. Create a folder to store the files, name it somethig like `thyra-web`.
-2. In this repo, click the `<> Code` button above and Download the `.zip` file
+2. In this repo, click the `<> Code` button above and Download the `.zip` file.
 3. Extract the files of the `.zip` file inside the `thyra-web` folder.
-The file tree view should look something like this
+The file tree view should look something like this.
 <pre>
 thyra-web
 │   main.py